FAQ

 You can arrive at Magikana Festival by car, bike, public transport, or even on foot.

-For full details, please visit: How to Arrive to Magikana Festival
+For full details, please visit: How to Arrive at Magikana Festival

 Magikana 2026 will open to the public on Thursday, 16 July, from 4:00 pm to 9:00 pm (opening time subject to confirmation here).